Flag of Rhode Island: History

-The present flag of the state of Rhode Island was formally adopted in 1897.
-As early as the 1640s, the anchor and "hope" were found on the Rhode Island Seal, and the seal's words and emblems were likely inspired by the biblical phrase "hope we have as an anchor of the soul," found in Hebrews, Verse 6:18-19.
+As early as the 1640s, the anchor and "hope" were found on the Rhode Island seal, and the seal's words and emblems were likely inspired by the biblical phrase "hope we have as an anchor of the soul," found in Hebrews 6:18-19.
 Rhode Island's earliest colonists were fleeing persecution in Massachusetts due to their religious beliefs.

+State flag

+The first flag of Rhode Island was adopted on March 30, 1877.
+The flag had a white background, a red shield with a blue anchor in the center, the word HOPE inscribed thereon the shield, and 38 blue stars encircling the shield.

+The second flag of Rhode Island was adopted on February 1, 1882.
+This flag had 13 gold stars encircling a gold anchor on a blue field.
+The thirteen stars represented the original 13 states of the United States, of which Rhode Island was the 13th state.

+This current flag was adopted on November 1, 1897, following the Rhode Island General Assembly January Session of 1897.

+Historical flags

 Statute

 The state of Rhode Island enacted legislation making this the official flag: